Football Huddle

-Football Huddle was a Canadian sports talk show television series which aired on CBC Television in 1960.
+Football Huddle is a Canadian sports talk show television series which aired on CBC Television in 1960.

 Premise

 This talk show concerned Canadian football topics, particularly college football.
 Series regulars on the panel were sportscasters Steve Douglas and Fred Sgambati with Lou Agase, who coached the Toronto Argonauts.
 Various guests were featured on their panel.

 Scheduling

 This half-hour series was broadcast on Friday evenings at various times from September to December 1960.